monijaman/Theoretical/interview-questions/readme.md

 }
 ```

-## : Write a function to check if a number is a palindrome.
+### Question : Write a function to check if a number is a palindrome.

 Answer: